jaswindersingh2/RNAcmap2/README.md

 **If use RNAcmap2 for your research, please cite the following papers:**

-Jaswinder Singh, Thomas Litfin, Kuldip Paliwal, Jaspreet Singh, and Yaoqi Zhou.
-"An improved fully automatic pipeline for predicting contact maps of RNAs by evolutionary coupling analysis."
+Jaswinder Singh, Kuldip Paliwal, Jaspreet Singh, Thomas Litfin, and Yaoqi Zhou.
+"Improved RNA homology detection and alignment by automatic iterative search in an expanded database."

 **If use RNAcmap2 pipeline, please consider citing the following papers:**